 c.
-Provide comments on EC-related assessments, evaluations, legislation, and proposed toxicity/risk assessment regulations on hazards, exposures, and conditions of use to the ASD(S) and the DASD(ENV).
+Provide comments on EC-related assessments, evaluations, legislation, and proposed regulations on hazards, exposures, and conditions of use to the ASD(EI&E) and the DASD(E&ER).

 d.
-Plan, program, and budget for the implementation of RMAs needed to reduce the likelihood or severity of impacts to people, the environment, and DoD missions, programs, and resources.
+Plan, program, and budget for the implementation of RMAs needed to reduce the likelihood or severity of impacts to DoD missions, programs, and resources.